 06 Apr 5 Greatest Nature Reserves in Russia

 Only a few people know that Russia has one of the world’s premier systems of protected areas.
 It preserves millions of acres of wild landscapes, which are home to a countless number of plants and animals.
-In Russia, there are 101 nature reserves (zapovedniks) covering about 1.4% of the country’s total area – from the tundra in the far north to the steppe in the south, from the Black Sea to the Bering Sea.
+There are 101 Russian nature reserves (zapovedniks) covering about 1.4% of the country’s total area – from the tundra in the far north to the steppe in the south, from the Black Sea to the Bering Sea.

 Read our subjective list of the greatest nature reserves in Russia!

 Located in southern Buryatia, around the world’s oldest and deepest lake, Baikal Nature Reserve is one of the most stunning and most important nature reserves in Russia.
 It hosts dark pine taiga, subalpine meadows, alpine tundras among other types of forests.
-Zapovednik is home to over 300 species of animals and 800 species of plants, many of which are rare or endemic (can be found only there).
+Zapovednik is home to over 300 species of animals and 800 species of plants.
+Many of the plants and animals are rare or endemic (can be found only there).
 Baikal Nature Reserve is also known for developing new types of tourism, including ecotourism, birdwatching and wildlife tracking, as well as investments in modern tourism infrastructure.

 Lake Baikal itself is inscribed as the UNESCO World Heritage Site, as the most outstanding example of a freshwater ecosystem on the basis of natural criteria.
-Many of those who visited this area, hopelessly fell in love with Lake Baikal.
+Many of those who visited this Russian Nature Reserve, hopelessly fell in love with Lake Baikal.
 Here you can listen to a very beautiful and moving Russian song about this outstanding lake.

 Great Arctic Zapovednik